Kimitsuna-Goblin/GGD/README.md

 I think that the GGD model can be applied as a distribution model of data which is a bit like a normal distribution but never follows any normal distribution model because some effects by (hidden) continuous parameters.
-The GGD model may not able to exclude disturbing effects from a normal distribuion like GMM, but may help to find out some existences of effects by hidden continuous parameters in data.

 This package provides following GGD models:
 + Horizontal Gradational Distribution